 Constantly monitor and improve:

 Analyze conversion data and analytics to constantly monitor the performance of your eCommerce website and identify areas for improvement.
-This can include A/B testing different elements, such as calls to action or images, to see what works best for your audience.
+This can include A/B testing different elements, such as Call-to-Action or images, to see what works best for your audience.
 Don’t be afraid to iterate and make changes as necessary.

 Utilize CRO tools: